jarkkolaine/breadmagazine/_posts/2018-05-06-illebrod-sourdough-interview.md

 status: publish
 published: true
 title: Sourdough, Heritage Grains, and a New Book
+subtitle: An Interview With Martin Fjeld from Ille Brød
 author: Jarkko Laine
 excerpt:
     An interview with Norwegian sourdough baker and bread-making book author